By Charles Jarvis, LMHC

-When do medications work?
+When do medications work for mental health?

 Adapt and overcome – Think Positive

-We are all creatures of habit, so to change a negative habit and the way we view our lives, we first must adapt.
+We are all creatures of habit, so to change a negative habit and how we view our lives, we must first adapt.
 Easier said than done?
 Well, first try to start each morning with a positive thought!
 Too many times when first waking, our minds travel first to our worries and concerns, which can impact your mood and change your day.
 We seem to be goal focused and strive to produce never-ending products which can relate to our discomfort.
 Instead, focus on the good.
 Focus on why you rise each morning and try to be better.
 Whatever that reason, whether it be your children, your idea of life, or even just a feeling of worth.

 We want to promote and build coping skills to build strength for when you are struggling.
 Start with a simple perspective shift by asking yourself “why?”.
 Why do we want to change, how do we see our lives differently, and are we committed to put in the work?
 Attach these answers to goals to help keep you motivated.
 It can be hard but is doable – it just takes practice and patience.